The Evil Deacon

 We can find from various sources that he was known for having got his foot on the neck of the Thomas Becket.

-Then he scattered the rest his brains and blood once the top of the head had been chopped off.
+Then he scattered the rest of his brains and blood once the top of the head had been chopped off.

 1. "The exreceiver of the Honour of Canterbury still held the Archbishop's castleof Saltwood, where he had reinforced his garrison with a band of brigands led by Hugh of Horsea, the renegade clerk famous in Kent as the Evil Deacon (God and My Right By Alfred Duggan, Chapter 12)